-The Academic Senate is pleased to announce the call for nominations for the Hayward Award for “Excellence in Education.”
+The Academic Senate for California Community Colleges (ASCCC) is pleased to announce the call for nominations for the Hayward Award for “Excellence in Education.”
 Sponsored annually by the Foundation for California Community Colleges, this award honors community college full-time and part-time faculty who demonstrate the highest level of commitment to their students, college, and profession.
-Award recipients, nominated by their college academic senate and selected by representatives of the Academic Senate must have a record of outstanding performance of professional activities, as well as a record of active participation on campus.
+Award recipients, nominated by their college academic senate and selected by representatives of the ASCCC must have a record of outstanding performance of professional activities, as well as a record of active participation on campus.

 - All faculty, classroom and non-classroom, are eligible for consideration.

 - Previous nominees who did not receive the award may be re-nominated.

 - Up to four recipients (two full-time and two part-time faculty) may be chosen and

 - honored at the Board of Governors meeting in March.

 - Completed online applications must be received by the ASCCC office by 11:59 p.m. on December 18, 2022.

 The selection process will be completed by February 2023.
 Winners will be honored at the March 2023 Board of Governors meeting.
 Please note, that the recipients of this award will be asked to submit a current photo.
 Although only four faculty recipients may be honored by the Board of Governors, we hope each college will honor its individual nominee.

 Each college academic senate may forward to the ASCCC the name of up to two nominees (one full- and one part-time) for the Hayward Award for "Excellence in Education."
 The criteria to be used in making the final selection include the following: